Bernard McKenna (writer)

-Bernard McKenna (born 1944) is a Scottish writer/producer who has written, or co-written, many hours of British television comedy.
-He is most known for his work with Graham Chapman of Monty Python fame as well as his collaborations with Peter Cook and Douglas Adams.
-He has occasionally worked as an actor, and had several roles in Monty Python's Life of Brian.
+Bernard McKenna (1944-2026) was a Scottish writer/producer who had written, or co-written, many hours of British television comedy.
+He was most known for his work with Graham Chapman of Monty Python fame as well as his collaborations with Peter Cook and Douglas Adams.
+He occasionally worked as an actor, and had several roles in Monty Python's Life of Brian.

-McKenna previously taught creative writing, screenwriting and comedy at the University of Winchester.
+McKenna taught creative writing, screenwriting and comedy at the University of Winchester.